- Clinical Gear

 Etiology of Endometriosis

 While the precise etiological mechanisms remain unknown, several theories have been developed to explain endometriosis.
-Genetics are believed to play a strong role in etiological factors as cases of endometriosis tend to run in families.
+As endometriosis is more prevalent in certain families, genetics are believed to play a strong role.
 Retrograde menstruation is the most commonly implicated factor in the pathogenesis of endometriosis.
 This involves reflux of menstrual tissue from the fallopian tubes.
-Research has linked the abnormal levels of the enzyme aromatase P450, which is involved in estrogen biosynthesis, as an etiological contributor to endometriosis.
-Coelomic metaplasia is another theory, especially implicated in cases of rectovaginal disease involvement.
-This postulates that mesothelium invaginates into the ovaries, then transforms into endometrial tissue.
+Research has demonstrated a correlation with abnormal levels of the enzyme aromatase P450, which is involved in estrogen biosynthesis.
+Coelomic metaplasia is another factor speculated to be an etiology, especially in cases of rectovaginal disease involvement.
+This theory postulates that mesothelium invaginates into the ovaries, then transforms into endometrial tissue.
 Lymphatic or vascular dissemination is also believed to contribute to some cases.
-Embryonic rests theory speculates that abnormal tissue is differentiated from Müllerian remnants located in the rectovaginal region.
+Embryonic rests is another theory, it’s based upon a notion that abnormal endometrial tissue is differentiated from Müllerian remnants located in the rectovaginal region.

 - Family history

 - Heavy bleeding during menstruation and long duration of cycles